melissa-olguin/melissa-olguin/README.md

 - 🔭 I currently working at BDS Solutions but always looking for better opportunities where I can grow my skills
-- 🌱 I’m currently learning Data Science and Machine Learning Algorithms
+- 🌱 I’m currently learning Data Science and Machine Learning
 - ⚡ Fun fact: I love to draw and play flute / piano
 - 👯 Part of Developer Community.